evelystria/PocketSys/README.md

 + Quiz
 + Browse online library

-Profile system
-View user's profile which includes; Username, given name, school, course.
+The profile system allows the viewing of user's profile which includes; Username, given name, school, course.
 Also tracks information about their quiz records; history, recent scores.
-Quiz
-Based on user's school and course, the system will create a drop-down list showing their course's modules.
+Based on user's school and course, the quiz system will create a drop-down list showing their course's modules.
 Quiz questions will based upon the proceeding module user selected.
-Online library
-User can enter queries into the search bar, which will redirect them to opening a browser with their findings.
+Online library allows users to enter queries into the search bar, which will redirect them to opening a browser with their findings.

 ## Functionality
 App is as user-friendly as possible.
 Certain information and errors are prompted as soon as needed.